1969

-From top to bottom, left to right: Apollo 11 lands the first humans on the Moon, with Neil Armstrong and Buzz Aldrin taking historic steps on its surface; the Woodstock festival draws over 400,000 attendees, becoming an enduring symbol of 1960s counterculture; the Stonewall riots in New York City ignite the modern LGBT rights movement; the Sino-Soviet border conflict escalates tensions between China and the Soviet Union; the 1969 Libyan revolution led by Muammar Gaddafi topples King Idris I and establishes a republic; the Chappaquiddick incident sees Senator Edward Kennedy drive a car off a bridge, resulting in the death of Mary Jo Kopechne; the 1969 Curaçao uprising erupts over labor disputes and racial inequality; Hurricane Camille devastates the U.S. Gulf Coast with unprecedented winds and flooding; and Sesame Street premieres, transforming educational television for children worldwide.
+From top to bottom, left to right: Apollo 11 lands the first humans on the Moon as Neil Armstrong and Buzz Aldrin walk on its surface; Woodstock draws over 400,000 people and becomes a counterculture landmark; the Stonewall riots ignite the modern LGBT rights movement; the Sino-Soviet border conflict heightens tensions between China and the Soviet Union; the 1969 Libyan revolution led by Muammar Gaddafi overthrows King Idris I; the Chappaquiddick incident involving Senator Edward Kennedy results in Mary Jo Kopechne's death; the 1969 Curaçao uprising erupts over labor and racial issues; Hurricane Camille devastates the U.S. Gulf Coast; and Sesame Street premieres, reshaping children’s television.

 1969 (MCMLXIX) was a common year starting on Wednesday of the Gregorian calendar, the 1969th year of the Common Era (CE) and Anno Domini (AD) designations, the 969th year of the 2nd millennium, the 69th year of the 20th century, and the 10th and last year of the 1960s decade.

+The year's most prominent event was the Apollo 11 moon landing on July 20, where astronauts Neil Armstrong and Buzz Aldrin became the first humans to walk on the Moon.